beatrizcoutinho5/ZDM_framework/README.md

 The key features of this framework and their respective implementations are briefly describide bellow:

 - **Real-time Defect Prediction**: Uses Machine Learning (ML) algorithms to predict defects in real-time, enabling proactive intervention.
-The implemented algorithms include CatBoost, Support Vector Machine (SVM), XGBoost (XGB), Random Forest (RF), and an Ensemble of RF, XGB, and CatBoost, using the respective Python packages (`scikit-learn`, `XGBoost`, `CatBoost`).
+The implemented algorithms include CatBoost, XGBoost (XGB), Random Forest (RF), and an Ensemble of RF, XGB, and CatBoost, using the respective Python packages (`scikit-learn`, `XGBoost`, `CatBoost`).

 - **Explainability**: Incorporates XAI methods to provide insights into the factors influencing defect occurrence.
 SHAP and LIME methods are implemented using the `shap` and `lime` Python packages, respectively.